pingerino/eurosys18/README.md

 ```
 docker run -it --hostname in-container --rm -v $PWD:/host -w /host trustworthysystems/camkes:2017_10_05 bash
+# And then inside the container.
 apt-get update
 apt-get install rsync # we missed one.
+git config --global user.email "you@example.com"
+git config --global user.name "Your Name"
 ```

 ### Building the code